History of All Souls

 Tenleytown (Julie Hubbard, email@example.com)

-Senior All Souls minister, Rev. Robert M. Hardies, speaks of the church serving as a shelter for over two centuries: “Our ancestors dreamed of a special kind of church of the free spirit, unfettered by dogma; a church of the free mind pursuing all truth, a church of the free person, resisting all bonds of oppression.
+In the words of All Souls’ former Senior Minister, Rev. Robert M. Hardies: “Our ancestors dreamed of a special kind of church of the free spirit, unfettered by dogma; a church of the free mind pursuing all truth, a church of the free person, resisting all bonds of oppression.
 For 200 years, since 1821, All Souls has served as a shelter of those dreams.”
-In the 19th century, All Souls was at the center of the abolitionist movement—one of the first churches in the nation to advocate for the end of slavery.
-Its bell, designed by the son of Paul Revere, was once DC’s official town bell.
-After the Civil War, All Souls offered a place for Americans to heal from the devastating impact of the Civil War on the nation.

-During the 1960s, All Souls worked with Planned Parenthood to set up a birth control clinic at the church; launched a Girard Street Playground Project; established a clothing center in cooperation with the DC Commissioners’ Youth Council.
-We supported the Poor People’s March in 1968; set up a Center for Surplus Food Distribution; developed a breakfast program for the homeless that lasted 30 years till 1994; and in 1970, formed the All Souls Housing Corporation, which, with federal funds, contributed to the construction of 140 housing units to expand a base of affordable housing for the DC community.
+During the 1960s, All Souls worked with Planned Parenthood to set up a birth control clinic in the church; launched an anti-poverty effort called the Girard Street Project; and established a clothing center in cooperation with the DC Commissioners’ Youth Council.
+The congregation supported the Poor People’s March in 1968; set up a Center for Surplus Food Distribution; developed a breakfast program for needy neighbors (open until 1994); and in 1970, formed the All Souls Housing Corporation, which worked with Change Economic Development Corporation to build 406 units of affordable housing in Columbia Heights.
+All Souls has long been a welcoming place for the LGBTQ community, including housing out-of-towners in Washington for Gay Rights marches.

-Today, All Souls Unitarian Church remains a leader of liberal reform, social justice, and community outreach.
-After 9/11, Reverend Rob Hardies, then a newly appointed senior minister, consoled Americans both in the pulpit and on radio, and challenged the U.S. invasion in Iraq with a bell ringing program that called attention to the moral cost of the war.
-He led continued support for affordable housing and funding for the Columbia Heights neighborhood and, as one of the earliest gay ministers in the area, spearheaded efforts for marriage equality and LGBT rights alongside a multi-racial council of some 200 church leaders.
-In 2009, Mayor Adrian Fenty signed DC’s Marriage Equality Act into law in the All Souls sanctuary.
-Those attending All Souls are just as active and engaged as its religious leaders and staff.
-Hundreds of volunteers helped rebuild New Orleans after Katrina; supported Florida’s Parkland School students on behalf of gun control efforts; and are now organizing support for immigrants and refugees.
+Today, All Souls Unitarian Church remains a progressive, social justice-seeking leader in the community.
+After 9/11, Rev. Rob Hardies, then the brand-new senior minister, consoled Americans both in the pulpit and on radio, and challenged the U.S. invasion in Iraq with a bell-ringing program that called attention to the moral cost of the war.
+He led continued support for affordable housing and funding for the Columbia Heights neighborhood and, as one of the earliest gay ministers in the area, spearheaded efforts for marriage equality and LGBTQ rights alongside a multi-racial council of some 100 members of the clergy.
+In 2009, Mayor Adrian Fenty signed DC’s Marriage Equality Act into law in All Souls’ sanctuary.
+All Souls members are just as active and engaged as the ministers and staff.
+For example, hundreds of volunteers helped rebuild New Orleans after Katrina; supported Florida’s Parkland School students in their gun control efforts; and are organizing support for immigrants and refugees.